nairstpi/fabzero/mdfiles/day1.md

-## Day 1 : 18 March 2019, Monday from 10:00 to 18:00 hrs IST.

-### Fablab tour

-Mentor Sh.
-Sibu introduced and explained all the equipments in our Fablab.
-The gathered details are stated below.
+Mentor Sibu introduced and explained all the equipment in our Fablab.
+The list goes as follows.

 **Shopbot Alpha** - 3 Axis milling machine, 96"/48", subtractive model with resolution of 1/10th mm.
 Ideal for wooden materials and other soft metals like Aluminium, Brass, etc.
 **Band Saw** - 3966